Skip to content

 3. In Entra ID Conditional Access, create a policy that evaluates IRM risk levels:

-4. Condition: User risk — tied to IRM Adaptive Protection signal
+4. Condition: Insider risk — tied to IRM Adaptive Protection signal

 5. Grant: Block access (Regulated) or require additional MFA step (Recommended)